-For the year ended March 31, 2022 For the year ended March 31, 2021 Revenue from top customer from whom the group receives 10% or more of its revenues - - Revenue from top 5 customers 1,010.68 754.47
+For the year ended March 31, 2022 •

+Revenue from top customer from whom the group receives 10% or more of its revenues - -

+Revenue from top 5 customers 1,010.68 754.47

 D. Fair value measurement

 Fair value hierarchy

 The fair value of financial instruments as referred to in Note 40.B above have been classified into three categories depending on the inputs used in the valuation technique.
 The hierarchy gives the highest priority to quoted prices in active markets for identified assets or liabilities [Level 1 measurements] and lowest priority to unobservable inputs [Level 3 measurements]